Fairbourne: History

 Unusually for Gwynedd county, the village has no official Welsh-language name.
 Unlike most of Gwynedd, where Welsh is the majority language, English is the predominant language in Fairbourne with most of its inhabitants coming from or descended from those who came from England.

 Sea level rise management

 Fairbourne had been identified as unsustainable to defend, given predicted sea level rise.
-The best estimate was that the area would be abandoned between 2052 and 2062, though the range of uncertainty was between 2042 and 2072.
+The best estimate was that the area would be abandoned between 2052 and 2062.
 This was based on a rise in critical sea level of 0.5 m.
 However, based on current rates of sea level rise it would take 100 to 200 years from 2014 to reach 0.5 metres.
 There was an intent to maintain defences of the village for a period of only 40 years from 2014.
 This policy of managed retreat was strongly opposed by local residents.

-In November 2021, government officials declared that by 2052, it would no longer be safe/sustainable to live in the viilage.
+In November 2021, government officials declared that by 2052, it would no longer be safe/sustainable to live in the village.
 This has been disputed by a number of research reports.